ruslanmv/ruslanmv.github.io/_posts/2022-08-28-Diffusion-Models-in-Machine-Learning.md

 Let’s do a quick sum-up of the main points we learned in this blogpost:

-- Diffusion models work by gradually adding gaussian noise through a series of $T$ steps into the original image, a process known as diffusion.
+- Diffusion models work by gradually adding gaussian noise through a series of  $$T$$ steps into the original image, a process known as diffusion.
 - To sample new data, we approximate the reverse diffusion process using a neural network.
 - The training of the model is based on maximizing the evidence lower bound (ELBO).
 - We can condition the diffusion models on image labels or text embeddings in order to “guide” the diffusion process.